 These beautiful and strong animals are well trained, understanding commands and directions.
-Also you will be fully supervised at all times by the professional trainers - you will learn the commands, meet the husky dogs and see how all the equipment works.
+Also, you will be fully supervised at all times by the professional trainers - you will learn the commands, meet the husky dogs and see how all the equipment works.
 We promise that when you decide to go with snow dogs and try your hand as a musher, you will get to know wilderness of Latvia nature and feel like a real musher.
-You just have to let a pack of Huskies pull you through a beautiful Latvian pine forest!
+You have to let a pack of Huskies pull you through a beautiful Latvian pine forest!!

 You will be picked up from your hotel and driven to the outskirts of Riga.
 Once we arrive, you will be introduced to the dogs and get all the necessary safety and sledding instructions and training before you hit the trail.

 The original sled dogs were chosen for size, strength and stamina.
 Most sled dogs weigh about 25 kilograms (from 16 to 32 kg).
 They can run up to 45 km/h.
 Because of this, sled dogs have very tough, webbed feet with closely spaced toes.
-Webbed feet act as snow shoes.
+Webbed feet act as snowshoes.
 Most sled dogs have a double coat, with the outer coat keeping snow away from the body, and a waterproof inner coat for insulation.
-In warm weather dogs may overheat.
+In warm weather, dogs may overheat.

-There has likely always been a casual sport aspect to dog sledding, but the first formal race occurred in 1850.
+There has likely always been a casual sports aspect to dog sledding, but the first formal race occurred in 1850.
 Sled dogs also have been used in Canada, Lapland, Greenland, Siberia, Chukotka, Norway, Finland, and Alaska.

 However, with the advent of technology and modernization, the sled dogs were no longer required for such purposes and instead were increasingly used for sledge racing.
 It is how the sled dog era took off in a big way.